 - 1 Noncontrolling interests principally related to Edgewater and ESC Funds, and is a non-GAAP measure. - 2 Changes in the fair value of investments held in connection with LFI and other similar deferred compensation arrangements for which a corresponding equal amount is excluded from compensation and benefits expense. - 3 Interest expense related to corporate financing activities because such expense is not considered to be a cost directly related to the revenue of our business.
 For year ended 2016, includes excess interest of \$0.6 million due to the delay between the issuance of the 2027 notes and the settlement of the 2017 notes.
 For year ended 2015, includes excess interest expense of \$2.7 million due to the delay between the issuance of the 2025 senior notes and the settlement of the 2017 notes.
 For the year ended 2018, excess interest expense of \$0.3 million due to the period of time between the issuance of 2028 notes and the settlement of 2020 notes.
-For the first quarter 2019, excess interest expense of \$0.3 million due to the period of time between the issuance of the 2029 notes and the settlements of 2020 notes. - 4 Gain related to the repurchase of the then outstanding subordinated promissory note due to the non-operating nature of such transaction. - 5 For the year ended December 31, 2016, represents a gain relating to the Company's acquisition of MBA Lazard resulting from the increase in fair value of the Company's investment in the business.
-For the year ended December 31, 2015, represents revenue relating to the Company's disposal of the Australian private equity business which was adjusted for the recognition of an obligation, which was previously recognized for U.S. GAAP. - 6 Represents certain distribution, introducer and management fees paid to third parties and reimbursable deal costs for which an equal amount is excluded from both non-GAAP operating revenue and non-compensation expense, respectively, and excludes bad debt expense, which represents fees that are deemed uncollectible. - 7 Represents write-down of private equity investment to potential transaction value. - 8 Represents losses and expenses associated with the business realignment which includes employee reductions and closing of subscale office and investment strategies.
+For the first guarter 2019, excess interest expense of \$0.3 million due to the period of time between the issuance of the 2029 notes and the settlements of 2020 notes. - 4 Gain related to the repurchase of the then outstanding subordinated promissory note due to the non-operating nature of such transaction. - 5 For the year ended December 31, 2016, represents a gain relating to the Company's acquisition of MBA Lazard resulting from the increase in fair value of the Company's investment in the business.
+For the year ended December 31, 2015, represents revenue relating to the Company's disposal of the Australian private equity business which was adjusted for the recognition of an obligation, which was previously recognized for U.S. GAAP. - 6 Represents certain distribution, introducer and management fees paid to third parties and reimbursable deal costs for which an equal amount is excluded from both non-GAAP operating revenue and non-compensation expense, respectively, and excludes bad debt expense, which represents fees that are deemed uncollectible. - 7 Represents write-down of private equity investment to potential transaction value. - 8 Represents losses and expenses associated with the business realignment which includes employee reductions and closing of subscale office and investment strategies. - 9 Represents losses related to the reclassification of currency translation adjustments to earnings from accumulated other comprehensive loss associated with restructuring and closing of certain of our offices.